What is MaaS & How Can Your Organization Benefit?

 What is Mobility as a Service (MaaS)?

-The concept of MaaS is sometimes called “transport Netflix”, as users with just one application can rent almost any vehicle (car, scooter, scooter, bicycle), buy a ticket for any type of public transport, order a taxi or pay for car sharing.
+The concept of MaaS is sometimes called “transport Netflix”, as users with just one application can rent almost any vehicle (car, scooter, scooter, bicycle), buy a ticket for any public transport, order a taxi or pay for car sharing.
 According to experts, such services can be combined into a common digital infrastructure in the future.

 Such software is already actively used in some European cities: Helsinki, Vienna, Birmingham, and Antwerp.
 In addition, the platform is practically prepared for several new cities, but their names are still kept secret by the developers.